Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 * Thanks to [Ron Gilbert](https://grumpygamer.com/) for creating the Monkey Island series, which inspired this project in the first place.

 * Thanks to the amazing tutors at [Code Institute](https://codeinstitute.net/) who offered support and advice through the project's more frustrating sections.

+* And finally, a huge thanks to mentor [Anthony Ngene](https://github.com/tonymontaro) for all his advice and guidance throughout the project.
+Without his help, this project would have never seen completion.